 If you are experiencing a block, take a day to clear your head, and if it takes more, then so be it.
 It’s very painful, but sometimes you just have to ride it out.
 If you are experiencing this, I find the best thing to do is free-write because it’s the writing that doesn’t have to make sense.
 Stare down the blank page and when you are ready, spill all the chaos from your head onto it.
 Let the chaos out because you can’t keep it in.
 Accept it, confront it, and then expel it.

 “Stare down the blank page and when you are ready, spill all the chaos from your head onto it.
 Let the chaos out because you can’t keep it in.
 Accept it, confront it, and then expel it.”

 If right now, what you need is a reminder of how remarkable you are, then remind yourself.
 Read past pieces that you are really proud of.
 Excite yourself by stepping onto a familiar path – one you’ve missed dearly.
 Roam past ideas and try developing instead of writing.
 If you are desperate to write, try a new mode of writing you’ve never explored before.
 Try changing from first or third person to second and write an entire chapter through that lens – even if you know it will never make it to the final draft.
 Write a genre you’ve never explored or a style you’ve never been interested in.
 There are no stakes in experimenting right now.
 All it can do is free up some of that anxiety.

-I find that being weird is a good fix for many different funks.
+Being weird is a good fix for many funks.
 Being weird is good.
 There is no better way to live.
-I hope all of you out there are okay and safe but I especially hope those suffering from mental illness are coping with everything that is happening.
+I hope all of you out there are okay and safe, but I especially hope those suffering from mental illness are coping with everything that is happening.
 Stay safe x